amandabarboza/amandabarboza/README.md

 # Hey there, young padawan! <img src="https://png.pngtree.com/png-vector/20220621/ourmid/pngtree-darth-vader-movie-character-png-image_5154238.png" style="top: 8px!important;position: relative!important;" width="40px"/>
-Welcome to my profile!
-I'm Amanda, a budding developer eager to master the ways of coding.
-If you're here, you're probably looking for some code or insights into my journey as a junior developer.
-Either way, you're in the right place!

 🚀 Full Stack Developer | 💻 Tech Enthusiast | 🌱 Lifelong Learner